thirdweb-dev/typescript-sdk/etc/sdk.api.md

 // @internal (undocumented)
 export function extractFunctionsFromAbi(abi: z.input<typeof AbiSchema>, metadata?: Record<string, any>): AbiFunction[];

-// Warning: (ae-incompatible-release-tags) The symbol "ExtraPublishMetadata" is marked as @public, but its signature references "ExtraPublishMetadataSchema" which is marked as @internal
+// Warning: (ae-incompatible-release-tags) The symbol "ExtraPublishMetadata" is marked as @public, but its signature references "ExtraPublishMetadataSchemaInput" which is marked as @internal
 //
 // @public (undocumented)
-export type ExtraPublishMetadata = z.infer<typeof ExtraPublishMetadataSchema>;
+export type ExtraPublishMetadata = z.input<typeof ExtraPublishMetadataSchemaInput>;

-// Warning: (ae-internal-missing-underscore) The name "ExtraPublishMetadataSchema" should be prefixed with an underscore because the declaration is marked as @internal
+// Warning: (ae-internal-missing-underscore) The name "ExtraPublishMetadataSchemaInput" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal (undocumented)
-export const ExtraPublishMetadataSchema: z.ZodObject<{
+export const ExtraPublishMetadataSchemaInput: z.ZodObject<{
     version: z.ZodEffects<z.ZodString, string, string>;
     displayName: z.ZodOptional<z.ZodString>;
     description: z.ZodOptional<z.ZodString>;